mossblaser/recipe_grid/docs/source/tutorial.rst

     )

-When referring to an ingredient you only write the ingredient name, e.g. 'mixed herbs': the quantity and simple prepositions (e.g.  '1 tsp' and 'of') are omitted.
+When referring to an ingredient you only write the ingredient name, e.g. 'mixed herbs': the quantity (e.g. '1 tsp') and simple prepositions (e.g.  'of') should be omitted.

 Additional simple steps, separated by commas, can be defined for ingredients listed up-front, for example the onion has two steps listed: 'finely chopped'